{/*

 A brand book is focused exclusively on the design aspect, that explains the brand’s identity and presents brand standards.
 It could be a monotonous process but its long-term benefits are well worth the effort.

 Well, you’ve come to the right place.
-Here, you’ll find answers to the questions you want to ask, including what a brand book is, why it is important, plus a step by step guide on how you can create one for your business.
+Here, you’ll find answers to the questions you want to ask, including what a brand book is, why it is essential, plus a step-by-step guide on how you can create one for your business.

 So, What’s a Brand Book?

-In a nutshell, a brand book is like an instruction manual for the purposes of establishing your brand’s identity and ensuring that the same brand identity is reflected in all the aspects of your business.
-This is crucial if you want your image and your message to always be consistent, no matter what angle your business is being viewed from.
+In a nutshell, a brand book serves as an instruction manual for establishing your brand’s identity and ensuring that this identity is consistently reflected in all aspects of your business.
+This is crucial if you want your image and message always to be consistent, regardless of the angle from which your company is viewed.

 A brand book covers these elements: